Denver-Academy-Programming/22913-FtcRobotController-24-25/README.md

 ### Important Notes
 * Version 6.0 is the version for the Ultimate Goal season.
 * Requires Android Studio 4.0.
-* Android Studio users need to be connected to the Internet the first time they build the app (in order to download needed packages for the build).
+* Android Studio users need to be connected to the Internet the first time they org.firstinspires.ftc.teamcode.build the app (in order to download needed packages for the org.firstinspires.ftc.teamcode.build).
 * Version 5.5 was a moderately large off-season, August 2020, drop.
 It's worth reviewing those release notes below also.
 * Version 5.5 and greater will not work on older Android 4.x and 5.x phones.
 Users must upgrade to an approved Android 6.x device or newer.
 * The default PIDF values for REV motors have been reverted to the default PID values that were used in the 2018-2019 season